serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Some of the main components of building your endpoint are:

-1. handler.js: lambda function handler to route HTTP requests and return the response.
+1. [handler.js](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/handler.js#L14): lambda function handler to route HTTP requests and return the response.

-2. serverless.yml: creates AWS resources and sets up the GraphQL endpoint.
+2. [serverless.yml](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml#L34): creates AWS resources and sets up the GraphQL endpoint.

-3. schema.js: defines our GraphQL schema.
+3. [schema.js](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/schema.js): defines our GraphQL schema we're using to build this mini Twitter app.

-4. resolver.js: this is where we'll write query handler functions to fetch data from our other services (RDS, REST, DynamoDB, etc.)
+4. [resolver.js](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/resolvers.js): this is where we'll write query handler functions to fetch data from our other services (RDS, REST, DynamoDB, etc.)

 ### Step 1: Configure Serverless template

 We'll be using the [Serverless Framework](https://serverless.com/framework/) to quickly build and deploy your API resources.
-You’ll specify in your `serverless.yml` that you are setting up a GraphQL HTTP endpoint ([sample](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml#L34)).
+You’ll specify in your `serverless.yml` that you are setting up a GraphQL HTTP endpoint.

 ```yml
 functions: